kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 <YoutubeEmbed id="RlbR5N6veqw" />

-Yorgos Lanthimos is one of the best weirdos working in cinema.
+Yorgos Lanthimos is one of my favorite weirdos working in cinema.
 I am always happy to see new movies from the warped mind that brought us [_The Lobster_](https://www.imdb.com/title/tt3464902/) and [_The Killing of a Sacred Deer_](https://en.wikipedia.org/wiki/The_Killing_of_a_Sacred_Deer).

 This time, the movie is about a mad scientist who implants a baby's brain into the body of an adult woman (Emma Stone).
 Stone is transfixing as a Frankenstein's monster growing to realize she is much smarter than the dumb men around her.
 Her performance is, politely, deranged.

 My favorite turn has to be Mark Ruffalo, though.
 He plays a preening, pompous wannabe ladykiller who quickly falls to pieces before Bella.
 It is one of the best comedic performances of the year.
 My friends and I still giggle at the way he screams "BEEEEEEEEEEEEEEEELLLLAAAAAAAAAAA!!!"

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oA1d_VZ5XQc?si=gPQCTOAiu4YdqMPj&amp;start=355" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen loading="lazy"></iframe>

-If nothing else, you have to salute the fabulous costumes.

 ### 2: _The Holdovers_ | ★★★★